top of page

 Mecklenburg-Western Pomerania on a map of Germany

 Mecklenburg-Western Pomerania or, Mecklenburg-Vorpommern is a state in northeastern Germany, bordering the Baltic Sea and Poland.
-It is sometimes called the "land of a thousand lakes" because it is home to Germany's largest inland lake, Lake Müritz.
+It is sometimes called the "land of a thousand lakes".
+It is home to Germany's largest inland lake, Lake Müritz.
 Besides its picturesque lakes, the region is also attractive for its coastline, including Germany's largest island, Rügen, known for its majestic chalk cliffs.

 The regional capital, Schwerin is famous for its fairytale palace, once the residence of the Grand Dukes of Mecklenburg and now the seat of the state parliament.